Learning constitutive models and rheology from partial flow measurements: Supplementary Information

 Experimental flow measurements are typically lower in resolution and contain structured uncertainty.
 To assess how such factors influence learning, we synthetically degrade the training data to mimic micro-PIV conditions (Methods Sec.~\ref{sec:tbnn_learning_eval}).
 Specifically, the velocity field is down-sampled by Hann-windowed averaging over square interrogation windows of width $W_\mathrm{win}$, and measurement noise $\boldsymbol{\varepsilon}$ is added according to the correlated, heteroskedastic model described in the Methods.
 The noise amplitude scales with the 95$^{\mathrm{th}}$-percentile velocity $U_{95}$, and higher-shear regions receive proportionally larger perturbations, reproducing the anisotropic error structure of experimental velocimetry measurements.

 We first examine the effect of spatial resolution by varying $W_\mathrm{win}$ while keeping the noise parameters fixed.
 As shown in Fig.~\ref{fig:sfig4}a, the trained TBNN maintains its predictive accuracy, quantified by the relative root-mean-squared error (RRMSE$_u$), even when the resolution is reduced to $13\times13$ interrogation windows.
-This robustness demonstrates that spatially coarse flow measurements remain highly informative, containing sufficient kinematic diversity to recover the underlying constitutive behavior, far beyond what is accessible from traditional bulk rheometry.
+This robustness demonstrates that spatially coarse flow measurements remain highly informative, containing sufficient kinematic diversity to recover the underlying constitutive behavior far beyond what is accessible from traditional bulk rheometry.
 Example downsampled reconstructions are shown in Fig.~\ref{fig:sfig4}b,c.

 We next examine the effect of measurement noise using the same correlated, heteroskedastic model.
-Here the noise level on the horizontal axis of Fig.~\ref{fig:sfig5}a is defined as the amplitude of the base scale $\sigma_{\mathrm{base}}=\alpha\,U_{95}$, expressed as a percentage of the 95$^{\mathrm{th}}$-percentile velocity magnitude $U_{95}$.
+Here the noise level on the horizontal axis of Fig.~\ref{fig:sfig5}a is defined as the amplitude of the base scale $\sigma_{\mathrm{base}}=\alpha\,U_{95}$, expressed as a percentage of the 95$^{\mathrm{th}}$-percentile velocity magnitude $U_{95}$ (computed on the $29\times 29$ downsampled vector grid, where the noise is added).
 As the noise amplitude increases, the RRMSE between the TBNN prediction and the ground-truth field rises slightly but remains low, even for perturbations as large as 4\%\, $U_{95}$.
 Although the total loss cannot decrease as much in these cases, reflecting the irreducible mismatch introduced by measurement noise (Fig.~\ref{fig:sfig6}a), the trained model still captures the underlying flow structure with high fidelity (Fig.~\ref{fig:sfig6}b).
 This robustness underscores a key advantage of our differentiable formulation: by enforcing the governing equations as hard constraints, the model resists overfitting noisy data and instead converges to the physically consistent constitutive relation, even when the available information is degraded.